Sonder9927/TPWT/README.md

 - station_el.cat: station lo la el

-I will add `evla evlo evdp stlo stla stel` to the head file which will automatically calculate `dist` and change naming format of the sac files to be `eventtime.station.*.sac`.
+I will add `evla evlo evdp stlo stla stel` to the head file which will automatically calculate `dist` and change naming format of the sac files to be `eventtime.station.LHZ.sac`.

 `bash sac_ch_rename.sh`

-Now sac files will change from `XX.station.00.XXZ.X.eventtime.sac` to `eventtime.station.XXZ.sac`.And `dist` will appear in head file.
+Now sac files will change from `XX.station.00.XXZ.X.eventtime.sac` to `eventtime.station.LHZ.sac`.And `dist` will appear in head file.

 At this point, my data preparation is basically complete.
 ## 01.bash